kynex7510/3dbrew/content/FRDN:SuspendAsync.md

 Suspends the friends service daemon.

 If `immediately` is set to true, the suspend performed forcefully, otherwise it is performed gracefully.

+This function is async in the sense that the caller is notified when the action is completed using the handle retrieved with [FRDN:GetHandleOfNdmStatusChangedEvent](FRDN:GetHandleOfNdmStatusChangedEvent "wikilink").